Vai (Crete): The discovery of theophrasti

 These peripatetics, as they were called, were the closest persons the ancient Greeks had to scientists, because of their insistence on theorizing from data actually investigated.
 Their method was to apply the new logic Aristotle had devised for the classification of data and the art of definition, which is the ancestor of modern biological uses.
 The gist of classification was to find objects under the same universal and divide them into subtypes.
 One defined any subtype (eidos, species) by stating its type (genos, genus) and the difference that distinguished the subtype.

 A species might also be a genus with subtypes of its own.
 This logical telescope failed at either end.
 At the bottom one might expect to find exactly identical individuals purely of one type, but none such can be found.
 Every individual of the type differs in some way.
 The answer to this conundrum was the essence, which was that part of the species that did not vary.
 Variation was caused by different "accidents," such as shape, size, etc., which were "in" the substance.

 One did not go very far down the hierarchy without encountering a bewildering maze of variants.
 The essence is indiscernable directly, but not indirectly.
 The accidents are the clothes, so to speak, worn by the essence.
-Through the persistance and associations of the accidents the viewer comprehends a unity behind them, which may be hard to define.
+Through the persistence and associations of the accidents the viewer comprehends a unity behind them, which may be hard to define.
 The easiest course is to use the persistent accidents as differences, which botanists and zoologists have had to do.
 Linnaeus kept the system, but added standard levels of type and insisted on public authorization of the resulting names.

 The peripatetic plant (phyton, etymologically “growth”) is defined as a non-sensitive, animate substance, which transmuted into the kingdom of plants is still credible.
 Sensitivity, today accounted for by the nervous system, belongs to animals.
 There is, however, no mention of chlorophyll, the essential ingredient of plants, nor does the color, green, play any role.
 Both Aristotle and Theophrastus subdivide plants into trees, shrubs, and herbs, though Theophrastus adds underbrush.
 These are not currently taxons, but modern botany still defines them as descriptive types.
 Theophrastus’ definition of palm is a common point between ancient and modern: “The date-palm too bears at the top … but this tree also has its leaves and shoots at the top.”
 His palm was at the logical level of the modern family.